intel/terraform-intel-aws-mysql/README.md

 ## Considerations
 - Check in the variables.tf file for the region where this database instance will be created.
 It is defaulted to run in us-west-1 region within AWS.
 If you want to run it within any other region, make changes accordingly within the Terraform code

+- Check the variables.tf file for incoming ports allowed to connect to the database instance.
+The variable name is ingress_cidr_blocks.
+Currently it is defaulted to be open to the world like 0.0.0.0/0.
+Before runing the code, configure it based on specific security policies and requirements within the environment it is being implemented

 - Check if you getting errors while running this Terraform code due to AWS defined soft limits or hard limits within your AWS account.
 Please work with your AWS support team to resolve limit constraints
 <!-- BEGIN_TF_DOCS -->
 ## Requirements